 “That was my impression, but I could have been wrong.”

-“What do you think he wanted to say?”
+“Can you guess what he wanted to say?”

 “Honestly, I don’t know.
 But it seemed important.”

 Roger shook his head.
-“I really don’t have any idea.”
-The truth was that far too many ideas were jousting for attention, none of which were logically credible.
+“I really have no idea.”
+The truth was that far too many ideas were jousting for attention, none of which seemed even remotely credible.

 “On the phone you said that they found two passports on him.
 Both with different names, but the same picture?”